 Introduction to the management and administration of music collections, including those in public, academic, conservatory, and research libraries, as well as those in performance spaces and archival settings.
 Examines the practices of collecting, providing access to, and preserving music and dance materials, including published and unpublished music and dance scores, and recordings in a variety of media.
 Special emphasis on the issues and developments in performing arts librarianship.

 During a week of field visits and classroom sessions, supplemented by individual research and writing projects, students will gain an overview of the rich variety of library collections that support, and operate in tandem with, cultural institutions in the Washington, D.C. metropolitan area.
 Students will learn about the programs and mission of large, nationally-known museums as well as small, community-based historical organizations.
-Students will be encouraged to consider changes in technology and informatics during the first decade of the 21st century, and the impact of those changes on art and museum library and archival services, collections, space allocations, staffing, and equipment
+Students will be encouraged to consider changes in technology and informatics during the 21st century, and the impact of those changes on art and museum library and archival services, collections, space allocations, staffing, and equipment.